How to Grow Delphiniums from Seed, a less expensive way to get more of this gorgeous perennial.

 I have some tubs with seed starting mix all ready to go… and I transfer the sprouted seeds to the tub.
 Cover the seed oh so lightly with the mix or chick grit and press in.
 For more on how I start plants from seed CLICK HERE

 The not yet sprouted seeds get folded back up in the coffee filter and returned to the ziploc bag until they do germinate.
 Pretty soon you should have a bunch of these..baby delphiniums..Yay!

 Pot them up into individual pots as they grow taller and stronger.

 Once planted in the garden you will need to protect them from slugs, for some reason they find Delphiniums a tasty delight.
 This type Delphinium is a perennial and will return year after year.

 They are a heavy feeders so side dress with compost throughout the summer.
 Staking will most likely be necessary too as the heavy blooms spiking towards the sky will topple over in a wind or stiff breeze.
 In dry summer areas be sure to water regularly and deeply.

 One day soon I would love to have a hedge of Delphiniums…most likely not practical but wouldn’t this be a show stopper!

 This beauty is next on my list.
 I don’t have any with a white bee…..yet!

-I have several shades of blue in my collection but I am looking to add more..the pinks have caught my eye and one called Pagan Purples..and my oh my, the Lilac Ladies are dreamy!
+Several shades of blue are in my collection but I am looking to add more..the pinks have caught my eye and one called Pagan Purples..and my oh my, the Lilac Ladies are dreamy!
 I wish I could order them all.